These super-moist Pumpkin Banana Muffins are easy to make in less than 30 minutes for a delicious fall breakfast.

 Cool down on a wire rack until the baked muffins reach room temperature.

-You can play a lot with this recipe adding some delicious nuts, chocolate chips in the batter or serving the muffins with a frosting.
+You can play a lot with this recipe by adding some delicious nuts, and chocolate chips in the batter or serving the muffins with frosting.

 The best add-ons to the batter are 1/4 cup to 1/2 cup of:

 - Chopped Walnuts

 You can also serve the muffins with a drizzle of icing sugar combined with almond milk.

 Simply stir 1 cup of icing sugar with 2-3 tablespoons of plant-based milk you love until it forms a creamy, white frosting.

 Drizzle on top of the muffins and add a pinch of pumpkin pie spices on top for extract boost flavor!

 These pumpkin muffins store very well in an airtight container in the fridge for up to 4 days.